The New Upanishad.

 The Evolution (positive development) of the Universal Consciousness goes on through incarnation of particles of Its Energy into material bodies (on planets suitable for organic life to exist) and through development of them in these bodies.

 The process of growth of every such particle begins on lattices of minerals and then proceeds sequentially in vegetal, animal, and human bodies.

 At the human stage of development — after many successful incarnations into human bodies — every such energy unit (unit of consciousness, soul), which is a "lump" of self-aware energy, can receive an opportunity to merge with the Creator and thus to enrich Him with itself.
 It is for this purpose that God creates material worlds in various parts of the universe.

 Thus, the meaning of human life consists in conscious development of oneself (as a consciousness, soul) in qualitative and quantitative aspects with the goal of attaining Divinity and merging with the Creator.

 The Creator provides people with information about this through prophets and by incarnating into human bodies Those Who have already attained Perfection and merged with God.
 He also directs the process of development of all embodied souls through the Holy Spirit and other spirits.
-(It is manifested, in particular, as realization of the so-called law of karma in destinies of people).
+(It is manifested, among other ways, as a realization of the so-called law of karma in the destinies of people).

 The Creator is interested that only worthy souls approach His Abode.
 By providing people with the freedom to choose their paths (freedom of will), including slightly limited freedom to make errors, He can select worthy ones.